Visit by Pope Francis to Canada: July 27: Arrival in Quebec, and meetings at Citadelle of Quebec

 Pope Francis arrived in Quebec City, landing at Jean Lesage International Airport just before 3 p.m.
 Quebec Premier François Legault and other officials greeted him, and he proceeded to the Citadelle of Quebec.
 The event at the Citadelle were postponed by an hour due to a flight delay involving indigenous staff and organizers.
 At 4:50 p.m., the Pope arrived at the Citadelle, where Trudeau and Simon greeted him before the three entered the building for private meetings.

 A ceremony was held at the Citadelle after the meetings, where the three leaders made speeches.
-Trudeau said that the Pope's apology had "an enormous impact", but implied more had to be done, saying that that the TRC had called for "[a]pologies for the role that the Roman Catholic Church, as an institution, played in the mistreatment on the spiritual, cultural, emotional, physical and sexual abuse that Indigenous children suffered in residential schools run by the church".
+Trudeau said that the Pope's apology had "an enormous impact", but implied more had to be done, saying that the TRC had called for "[a]pologies for the role that the Roman Catholic Church, as an institution, played in the mistreatment on the spiritual, cultural, emotional, physical and sexual abuse that Indigenous children suffered in residential schools run by the church".
 Simon spoke afterwards, saying that the visit showed that the Church was committed to "reconciliation, healing, hope and renewal" with Indigenous people, but that the visit was ultimately the result of the "courage and resilience" of Indigenous people and not a gift from the Church.
 Pope Francis' speech reiterated his apology for "local Catholic institutions" that were responsible for the residential school system.
 The Pope, according to the Toronto Star, also "edged further in apology" by mentioning that the Vatican and local churches were committed to promoting Indigenous culture and "spiritual accompaniment"; he also committed to respond in a “fitting way” to the calls to action by the TRC.